James Davern: Professional career

 Davern wrote episodes for Homicide, Alpha Scorpio, Rush, Patrol Boat, A Country Practice, and Warming Up.
 As producer or executive producer, he worked on shows such as Rush, Alpha Scorpio, Barnaby and Me, No Room to Run, Patrol Boat, A Country Practice, Queen of the Road, Warming Up, Hector's Bunyip, Land of Hope, Whipping Boy, The Hostages, Reprisal, Without Warning.

 Awards and honours

+Davern was nominated for a production award at the Television Society of Australia Awards in 1970, for his work on Bellbird.
+However, he lost to Eric Taylor for ABC TV drama series Australian Playhouse.

 Davern was inducted into the Logies Hall of Fame in 1991 in recognition for his service to and influence on Australian television.